abcdesktopio/docs/opsdocs/docs/usecases/4.4/multus-user-pod.md

         TX errors 0  dropped 0 overruns 0  carrier 0  collisions 0
 ```

-As you can see, the `net1` interface has now a global IPv6 address (GUA) which in our cas is `2001:db8:200::11`.
+As you can see, the `net1` interface has now a global IPv6 address (GUA) which in our case is `2001:db8:200::11`.

 Great !
 You can now configure user pods with multiple interfaces and VLANs !